 Rule 15.3.
 Depositions

 Availability.
-A party or a witness may file a motion requesting the court to order the examination of any person, except the defendant and those excluded by Rule 39(b), by oral deposition under the following circumstances:
+A party or a witness may file a motion requesting the court to order the examination of any person, except the defendant and a victim, by oral deposition under the following circumstances:

 a party shows that the person’s testimony is material to the case and that there is a substantial likelihood that the person will not be available at trial; or